 Similarly, if your ISP is using Deep Packet Inspection (DPI), it is possible for them to identify and block or throttle traffic that goes over a VPN.They cannot decrypt the traffic, but they can slow it down or block it.
 While it IS possible to bypass DPI through clever means, sophisticated censorship programs can ALWAYS block VPN traffic if they want to.
 This is because like with the rest of the internet, VPN connections are established over TCP/IP, which means that an adversary can always block VPNs by simply blocking connections to the IPs of the VPN servers.
 Indeed, this is what Netflix and the Great Firewall of China is doing.

 On the internet, you can often find VPN services that claim that their services provide complete anonymity, foolproof security, bypass all censorship, bulletproof streaming, etc. However, the technical limitations of VPN are quite clear and well defined by the technology.
 Simply put, any provider that claims otherwise is either lying, or worse, does not fully understand the threats.

 Last but not least – VPN Trust

 It is important to keep in mind that when you are using a VPN, you are effectively transferring trust from your ISP to the VPN provider.
 Thus, it is important to think about what the VPN provider has done to earn that trust.
 This is important because there are a large number of VPN services which are malicious and are being used to spread malware.
-Our security team has also identified at least one VPN service which is working on behalf of a state surveillance agency.
+Our security team has also identified at least one VPN service which turns your computer into part of a botnet.
 For more information, we recommend reading this article about VPN trust.